apache/echarts-doc/en/option/partial/group-id.md

 The group ID of a data item.
 When `universalTransition` is enabled, the data items from the old option and those from the new one, if sharing a same group ID, will then be matched and applied to a proper animation after `setOption` is called.

-If a data item is not specified with a `groupId`, Echarts will try to use `series.dataGroupId` as the group ID for the data item.
-If `series.dataGroupId` is not specified either, Echarts will fall back to using the data item's ID as its group ID.
+If a data item is not specified with a `groupId`, Apache ECharts will try to use `series.dataGroupId` as the group ID for the data item.
+If `series.dataGroupId` is not specified either, Apache ECharts will fall back to using the data item's ID as its group ID.

 If you are using the [dataset](~dataset) component to represent data, you are recommended to use `encode.itemGroupId` to specify the dimension that is to be encoded as the group ID.